Peace Corps Master’s International Programs at Wheelock

-Wheelock College is proud to partner with the Peace Corps to offer two Master's International Programs.
-Both programs enable passionate, idealistic people to earn a Master of Science while also fulfilling their Peace Corps service.
+Wheelock College was proud to partner with the Peace Corps to offer the now-retired Master's International Program, which enabled passionate, idealistic people to earn a Master of Science while also fulfilling their Peace Corps service.

-Students may decide between an M.S. in Educational Studies, which allows several areas of specialization working with children, youth and families, or an M.S. in Integrated Elementary and Special Education, which prepares students to be teachers and leads to two Massachusetts Educator Licenses: Elementary Education (grades 1-6) and Teacher of Student with Moderate Disability (PreK-grade 8).
+Students could decide between an M.S. in Educational Studies, which allows several areas of specialization working with children, youth and families, or an M.S. in Integrated Elementary and Special Education, which prepares students to be teachers and leads to two Massachusetts Educator Licenses: Elementary Education (grades 1-6) and Teacher of Student with Moderate Disability (PreK-grade 8).

-- Peace Corps service is an integral part of your academic program.
+- Peace Corps service was an integral part of our academic program.

 - Wheelock's mission to improve the lives of children and families is in close alignment with the Peace Corps mission.

-- Tuition for courses completed while in your Peace Corps service (8 credits over 2 years) is waived.
+- Tuition for courses completed while in Peace Corps service (8 credits over 2 years) was waived.

-The programs are intended for individuals who are passionate about working with children, youth and families in a variety of settings, as well as those interested in being prepared as teachers.
-Settings include:
+The MI programs were intended for individuals passionate about working with children, youth and families in a variety of settings, as well as those interested in being prepared as teachers.
+Settings included: